myselfHimanshu/ai-vision-program/Session-01/assignment1/README.md

 This error is backpropagated to the network to adjust the values of kernel.
 The algorithm to do so is Gradient Descent.

 Think of this way, you have an error function, which is giving you some high value output.
 Now, you need to minimize this error.
 To do so, we need to find a value of where this function will be minimum.
 How do we do that ? differential calculus.
-We find the value and propagate it back, where the parameters will now be adjusted accordingly by which error will be minimized that the last error output.
+We find the value and propagate it back, where the parameters will now be adjusted accordingly which will therefore minimizes our error.

 This feed forwarding step and backpropagtion step happens for some n times, till the error is minimised and difference between last error output value and current error output value is also minimum.